x4v13r64/CMSpyder/README.md

     4. Test cases
 10. Jekyll github-hosted website with daily statistics
 11. TBD
-12. Container (docker) architecture (currently not supported by hosting)
+12. Container (docker) architecture (currently not supported by VPS hosting)

 # Technologies
 - celery (with eventlet) to run tasks in parallel